-As of March 31, 2019, we had 52 full-time employees.
+As of June 30, 2019, we had 55 full-time employees.
 As our research, development, manufacturing and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
-Future growth would impose significant added responsibilities on members of management, including:
+Future growth would impose significant added responsibilities on members of management, including, but not limited to:

-- · identifying, recruiting, compensating, integrating, maintaining and motivating additional employees; - managing our internal research and development efforts effectively, including identification of clinical candidates, scaling our manufacturing process and navigating the clinical and the FDA review process for our AXA Candidates; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, compensating, integrating, maintaining and motivating additional employees; - managing our internal research and development efforts effectively, including identification of clinical candidates, scaling our manufacturing process and navigating the clinical and the FDA review process for our AXA Candidates; and - improving our operational, financial and management controls, reporting systems and procedures.